stefangabos/Zebra_Tooltips/README.md

         <td valign="top">""</td>
         <td>
             The content of the tooltip.<br>
-            Usually, the content of the tooltip is given in the <em>title</em> attribute or as the <em>zebra-tooltip</em> data attribute of the element the tooltip is attached to.<br>
+            Usually, the content of the tooltip is given in the <code>title</code> attribute or as the <code>zebra-tooltip</code> data attribute of the element the tooltip is attached to.<br>
-            Setting this property to FALSE will use the property's value as the content of all the tooltips rather than using the values of the <em>title</em> or the data attribute.
+            Setting this property to <code>FALSE</code> will use the property's value as the content of the tooltips instead.
         </td>
     </tr>
     <tr>